rgalanakis/robgforpps/_pages/one-city.md

 On top of this, the main point of moving more cars along I-5 is to shuttle Washington residents into and out of Portland, making it even easier for Portlanders to live in Clark County, exploiting our amenities while not paying a dime.

+**One City Policy: Better use PPS's bond-raising capacity.**

+While the City of Portland doesn't have $3m to rebuild the vital [Columbia Park Pool](https://northpeninsulareview.com/parks-to-demolish-columbia-pool-reopen-pier-pool/), PPS has plenty of money for capital projects.
+In fact, while schools can bond against 0.5% of property values, the rest of the entire city can only bond against 1%, and this 1% covers a lot of stuff (fire, police, pensions).
+The 0.5% for PPS is almost entirely for capital projects.

+PPS could make an enormously positive impact on the lives of its families by taking on the most cost-effective projects from Portland Parks & Recreation, like renovating pools and recreation centers.
+PPS could buy part of the property, renovate it using its capital bond raising authority, and hand it back to Parks.

+Before we argue about whether this makes sense or not, consider how utterly arbitrary the school vs. everything-else caps on property tax rates are.
+This is another case where we can be revenue-neutral and make a tremendously better impact than our current plans achieve.

 **One City Policy: Unify on tax reform.**

 Finally, we know there are structural tax issues to work on reforming.